ktaylo59/Essential-Beauty/README.md

 # Essential-Beauty

+# This is my backend project - https://github.com/ktaylo59/Backend-Capstone

 # Project Requirements
 The capstone project will be to build an E-commerce web application.
 Students will decide what the E-Commerce site will be on.
 By the end of the course, the project should have the following: